Chart Color Schemes

 Employment performance in Launceston has been below expectations when compared to most other areas nationally

-As of September 2025, 3,076 residents are employed while the unemployment rate is 1.1% higher than Rest of Tas.'s rate of 3.8%.
-Workforce participation in Launceston is 65.0%, compared to Rest of Tas.'s 55.7%.
-Leading employment industries include health care & social assistance, accommodation & food, and education & training.
-The area specializes in health care & social assistance with an employment share 1.4 times the regional level.
+Workforce participation stood at 68.2%, significantly higher than Rest of Tas.'s 58.6%.
+According to Census responses, only 10.1% of residents worked from home.
+Leading employment industries were health care & social assistance, accommodation & food, and education & training.
+Launceston had a particular specialization in health care & social assistance, with an employment share 1.4 times the regional level.

-Conversely, agriculture, forestry & fishing is under-represented at 2.1% compared to Rest of Tas.'s 8.4%.
-There are 3.3 workers per resident as at the Census, indicating Launceston functions as an employment hub attracting workers from surrounding areas.
-Over the 12 months to September 2025, labour force levels decreased by 2.8% and employment declined by 2.8%, with unemployment remaining essentially unchanged.
-In contrast, Rest of Tas. experienced employment growth of 0.7% and labour force growth of 0.5%, with a 0.2 percentage point drop in unemployment.
-State-level data to 25-Nov shows TAS employment contracted by 0.35% (losing 2,010 jobs), with the state unemployment rate at 4.1%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 14.8% over ten years.
-Applying these projections to Launceston's employment mix suggests local employment should increase by 7.1% over five years and 14.8% over ten years, assuming no changes in population projections.
+Conversely, agriculture, forestry & fishing was under-represented at 2.1% compared to Rest of Tas.'s 8.4%.
+The area functioned as an employment hub with 3.3 workers per resident, attracting workers from surrounding areas.
+Over the 12 months to September 2025, labour force levels decreased by 2.8%, while employment declined by a similar percentage, with unemployment remaining essentially unchanged.
+In contrast, Rest of Tas. experienced employment growth of 0.7% and labour force growth of 0.5%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Launceston's employment mix, local employment is estimated to increase by 7.1% over five years and 14.8% over ten years.

 Frequently Asked Questions - Employment